-Chapter 7.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)98 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
+Chapter 7. (coverage decisions, appeals, complaints)98 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
 Explains how to ask for coverage decisions and make appeals if you are having trouble getting the prescription drugs you think are covered by our plan.
 This includes asking us to make exceptions to the rules and/or extra restrictions on your coverage.
 Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 8.
 Ending your membership in the plan124 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
 Chapter 9.
-Legal notices134 Includes notices about governing law and about non-discrimination.
+Legal notices Includes notices about governing law and about non-discrimination.
 Chapter 10.
-Definitions of important words139 Explains key terms used in this booklet.
+Definitions of important words Explains key terms used in this booklet